team-plover/warlocks-gambit/docs/primary-gamplay-propositions.md

 you fail to properly put back the card in your hand while drawing, you get noticed and the pigeon use his eye lasers to kill you. *(Note by blucky: I think eye lasers would be out of place but since it's a bird an option would be to have the pigeon peck you or something, or have it fly up to reveal claws that would fit a predatory bird more than a pigeon with which it will kill you.
 Another concern would be lives: should we instakill or should the pigeon cause injury first and then kill if you mess up too much?)*
+*(gib: I think the pigeon should flutter and make noise to make the blindfold wizard notice you and they say something like "cheater be gone!")*

+Each "run" should be about 5 minutes.
+The first one where you lose by default should be at most 2 minutes.
+Each cheat mistake is fatal and you should be able to restart very quickly.

 There are more than one trick.
 Some are classic tricks like marking, putting back in the deck etc. Some of them include magic (like making a card